TechGrounds-Cloud8/cloud8-se0727/02_Sec_1/Sec-01.md

     Scanning the list of active devices on a network is the first step in network mapping.
 There are two types of scans you can use for that:

     Ping scan — Scans the list of devices up and running on a given subnet.

     > nmap -sp 192.168.1.1/24
     Scan a single host — Scans a single host for 1000 well-known ports.
 These ports are the ones used by popular services like SQL, SNTP, apache, and others.

     > nmap scanme.nmap.org

     * Helps identify services running on a system including web servers, DNS servers, and other common applications.
 Nmap can also detect application versions with reasonable accuracy to help detect existing vulnerabilities.

     * Nmap can find information about the operating system running on devices.
 It can provide detailed information like OS versions, making it easier to plan additional approaches during penetration testing.

+    Scan to Find out OS Information

+    nmap -A 192.168.0.1

+    Add in the -A flag on your Nmap command, you can discover the operating system information of the hosts that are mapped.
+The -A flag can be used in combination with other Nmap commands.

+    nmap -O 192.168.0.1

+    Using the -O flag on your Nmap command will reveal further operating system information of the mapped hosts.
+The -O flag enables OS detection.

+    To do a version scan, use the ‘-sV’ command.
+Nmap will provide a list of services with its versions.

+    > nmap -sV scanme.nmap.org

+    Find Host Interfaces, Routes, and Packets
+    It may become necessary to find host interfaces, print interfaces, and routes to debug.

+    To do this, use the iflist command:

+    nmap --iflist

+    The “–iflist” command will produce a list of the relevant interfaces and routes.

+    nmap --packet-trace

+    Similarly, “–packet-trace” will show packets sent and received, providing similar value for debugging.

+    Identify Hostnames
+    There are a few ways you can implement host discovery through Nmap.
+The most common of which is through -sL.
+For example:

+    nmap -sL 192.168.0.1

 * During security auditing and vulnerability scanning, you can use Nmap to attack systems using existing scripts from the Nmap Scripting Engine.
 * Nmap has a graphical user interface called Zenmap.
 It helps you develop visual mappings of a network for better usability and reporting.